-The Applied Statistics Master’s
+The Master’s of Science in Applied Statistics

 Gain hands-on experience with real projects and learn advanced business intelligence skills.

 Begun over 25 years ago, the Master’s of Science in Applied Statistics is a highly respected program at the Manderson Graduate School of Business.
 The program averages 15 graduates per year and offers teaching and research assistantships with competitive stipends, including partial tuition.